polyclient/polyclient/README.md

 - The website and documentation are licensed under [CC-BY-4.0](LICENSES/CC-BY-4.0.txt).
 - Some configuration files and metadata are licensed under [CC0-1.0](LICENSES/CC0-1.0.txt).

-This project follows to the [REUSE Specification](https://reuse.software/) to ensure clear and consistent licensing.
+This project follows the [REUSE Specification](https://reuse.software/) to ensure clear and consistent licensing.